 Name:

 Street address:

 City/State/Zip:

 Telephone numbers:

 Email address:

 Semester: CRN: Course/Section No:

 Course Name:

 Instructor:

-nde appeal.
-Be as specific as pos also attach additional relevant d
+Describe the basis for your grade appeal.
+Be as specific as possible.
+You may attach another sheet if necessary.
+You should also attach additional relevant documentation to support your basis for the grade appeal.

-Have you attempted to resolve instructor? ☐ Yes your grade dispute informally b ☐ No y speaking with your
+Have you attempted to resolve instructor? e your grade disp No oute informally by speaking with your

 If not, please explain why not?

-Please submit this form to the department chairperson of the i instructor whose grade you

-wish to appeal. acpairment enumperson of the more grade you
+Please submit this form to the department chairperson of the instructor whose grade you wish to appeal.

 Effective date: August 01, 2013